 It is recommended that SCFS engage in focused provider recruitment as a method to spend down and reduce carryforward.
-Chester County should be a priority for recruiting new First Steps 4K providers as the county is new to First Steps 4K and there were six children on a CERDEP 4K waitlist at the district as of November 2024.
 This suggests there will be children to enroll in a new center.
-Lexington County should also be considered for First Steps 4K provider recruitment as there were over 100 children in Lexington 1 waiting for a 4K class as of November 2024.
+Lexington County should be considered for First Steps 4K provider recruitment as there were over 100 children in Lexington 1 waiting for a 4K class as of November 2024.
 To ensure that child care centers are encouraged to participate in First Steps 4K, it is recommended that the Office of First Steps develop an incentivization plan to pilot in these counties using carryforward dollars.